rtmmbarbosa/registry-console/README.md

 # RegistryConsole 🐳

-Modern web interface for Docker Registry management with environment-based configuration, perfect for production deployments and containerized environments.
+Modern web interface for Docker Registry management with authentication, environment-based configuration, and comprehensive security features - perfect for production deployments and containerized environments.

 ## ✨ Features

+- **🔐 Authentication System**: Secure login with session management and route protection
 - **📦 Repository Management**: View and manage all repositories in the registry
 - **🏷️ Tag Management**: Complete listing and management of tags per repository
 - **🗑️ Safe Cleanup**: Image deletion with confirmation dialogs